mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/accessing_the_project.md

 There are a lot of of different ways to get the MPS/IntelliJ project, some of them are hacks that should be avoided.
 This page only lists the recommended approaches on purpose.
 There are only a few useful methods in the project class.
 Namely, access to scope, repository, and core components.
 The idea is that user-triggered actions take what's necessary (e.g. a command lock) and then the code down the execution path shall not care to take one.

-## What are the different project classes?
+## What Are the Different Project Classes?

 - *com.intellij.openapi.project.Project*: a [project](https://plugins.jetbrains.com/docs/intellij/project.html) in the IntelliJ platform.
 There are [different ways](https://plugins.jetbrains.com/docs/intellij/project.html#how-to-get-a-project-instance) to access the project instance, most of them are not available in MPS.
 Every time you interact with the IntelliJ platform, you need this class.
 - *org.jetbrains.mps.openapi.project.Project*: the MPS equivalent of a project.
 It provides access to the repository, its name and modules, and to the model access class for reading and writing models